REGISTER WHAT YOU'LL LEARN MEET YOUR TRAINER WHO SHOULD ATTEND CREDITS

 - The basics of intellectual property, copyright, and trademark law

 - How these policies affect your current communications – and what must change right away

-- How to share content across social media without losing control of your Association’s content, revenues and reputation
+- How to use social media without losing control of your association’s content, revenues and reputation

 - What constitutes defamation